renato76/sei-project-1/README.md

 Next stage was to make players switch on each turn, and also check for a Winner on each turn.

-Then it was time to create the win / lose logic.
+Then, it was time to create the win / lose logic.
 This was achieved long handed, by writing out all the possible div id win combinations of 4 in a row, vertically, horizontally and diagonally.
 Total of 69 possible combinations.

 I also added a logic to check if the game was a tie.